-Fund, authorized by Section 313 of the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act 2021 is intended to assist eligible public school units during and after the coronavirus under the Elementary and Secondary School Emergency Relief Fund.
+Fund, authorized by Section 313 of the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act 2021 is intended to assist eligible public school units during and after the coronavirus receive funds under the Elementary and Secondary School the State Board of Education.

-ELIGIBILITY: All LEAs, charter. lab, regional schools are eligible to receive funds funds such units received under Title I, Part A in the most recent
+ELIGIBILITY: All LEAs, charter. lab, regional and innovative schools are eligible to funds such units received under Title I, Part A in the most recent

-Units that seek funds must complete and submit to NCDPI an application and budget provided by NCDPI and the State Board of
+Emergency Relief Fund.
+Units that seek funds must complete and submit to NCDPI an application and budget provided by NCDPI and